15-18 OCTOBER 2015

 Camp sites cleared by 12 noon Oct 18

-There will be weapons demonstrations, equipment and uniform talks, camp displays, NO large public battle. one small skirmish.
+There will be weapons demonstrations, equipment and uniform talks, camp displays.
 If any Unit would like to put on a skit in there camp or put on a little show, let us know.
 Pre-registration will be used as a head count for the FREE Saturday morning breakfast.
 There is space for special displays in the Barn, see Event Information for Details.

 Check back for more information as the event develops.